Bob Weston (guitarist): Fleetwood Mac

-In 1972 Weston was resident in Ealing in West London, when he joined the British blues rock band Fleetwood Mac as its co-lead guitarist alongside Bob Welch, as a replacement for the recently dropped Danny Kirwan.
+In 1972, Weston was a resident in Ealing in West London, when he joined the British blues rock band Fleetwood Mac as its co-lead guitarist alongside Bob Welch, as a replacement for the recently dropped Danny Kirwan.
 The band was aware of Weston's talent having seen him performing when Long John Baldry had regularly shared the same billing at venues with Fleetwood Mac, and when the guitar vacancy had arrived in Fleetwood Mac's line-up Weston was approached by the band with the offer of joining, which he agreed to in September.

-In January 1973 Fleetwood Mac recorded the long-player Penguin, Weston playing the record's distinctive slide guitar on the song "Remember Me", and its harmonica and banjo tracks on "The Derelict".
-He also sang a duet with Christine McVie on the song "Did You Ever Love Me", and wrote the instrumental that closed the album, titled "Caught in the Rain".
+In January 1973, Fleetwood Mac recorded the album Penguin.
+Weston played slide guitar on the song "Remember Me" and its harmonica and banjo tracks on "The Derelict".
+He also sang a duet with Christine McVie on the song "Did You Ever Love Me" and wrote the instrumental that closed the album, titled "Caught in the Rain".
 Later in 1973 the band recorded its next album titled Mystery to Me.
-Weston contributed more distinctive guitar work, such as the slide intro on the song "Why", and co-wrote the song "Forever" with Welch and John McVie.
+Weston contributed more distinctive guitar work, such as the slide intro on the song "Why" and co-wrote the song "Forever" with Welch and John McVie.
 In retrospect, Weston felt that his contribution to the band's work in this period did not receive the formal recognition that it deserved.

-During a tour of the United States in 1973, when the band were beginning to gel particularly well in its live performances, it emerged that Weston had started a clandestine romantic relationship with Mick Fleetwood's wife, Jenny Boyd.
-Fleetwood had got on well with Weston before this, and tried to carry on with the arranged live performance schedule due to the legal and financial penalties that would be incurred by the band for a cancelled tour, but after a gig at Lincoln, Nebraska in October he informed the band in Weston's absence that he was no longer willing to work with him.
+During a tour of the United States in 1973 when the band were beginning to gel particularly well in its live performances, it emerged that Weston had started a clandestine romantic relationship with Mick Fleetwood's wife, Jenny Boyd.
+Fleetwood had got on well with Weston before this and tried to carry on with the arranged live performance schedule due to the legal and financial penalties that would be incurred by the band for a cancelled tour, but after a gig at Lincoln, Nebraska in October, he informed the band in Weston's absence that he was no longer willing to work with him.
 In consequence the band collectively agreed to drop Weston from the line-up, Weston being told about the decision by the act's tour manager, with the rest of the tour being abandoned by the remaining members.
-(It was this situation which gave rise to the "Bogus Fleetwood Mac" saga in which its manager Clifford Davis hired a new group of musicians, passed them off as Fleetwood Mac, and sent them out to complete the tour).
+(It was this situation which gave rise to the "Bogus Fleetwood Mac" saga in which its manager Clifford Davis hired a new group of musicians, passed them off as Fleetwood Mac and sent them out to complete the tour).

-Weston's involvement in the band had an effect beyond purely the musical, as the spin into which his relationship with Boyd had put it contributed to Bob Welch's departure from its line-up in 1974.
+Weston's involvement in the band had an effect beyond purely the musical, as his relationship with Boyd had contributed to Bob Welch's departure from its line-up in 1974.
 This led to a vacancy filled by Lindsey Buckingham and Stevie Nicks, who brought to the band a more mainstream rock sound, which would in the late 1970s-1980s lead to its greater popularity and commercial success.